GASTRIC-DILATATION AND VOLVULUS

 What is it?

-Gastric-Dilatation and Volvulus (GDV), also known as bloat, is a rapidly progressive and life-threatening condition in dogs.
-A number of pre-disposing factors (discussed below) will cause the stomach of some dogs to dilate with gas (gastric dilatation), proceeding to rotate and twist onto itself 180 to 360 degrees (volvulus), with no exit for the building gas, contained fluid or food to escape (imagine tying a balloon animal, the twisted section is the stomach and the two twists on either end are the esophagus and the small intestine)
+Gastric Dilatation and Volvulus (GDV), commonly known as bloat, is a swiftly advancing and life-threatening condition in dogs.
+Several predisposing factors, discussed below, can lead to the expansion of the stomach with gas (gastric dilatation).
+This can progress to a rotation and twisting of the stomach onto itself, ranging from 180 to 360 degrees (volvulus).
+In this situation, there is no outlet for the accumulating gas, contained fluid, or food to escape.
+To visualize, think of tying a balloon animal, where the twisted section represents the stomach and the two ends symbolize the esophagus and the small intestine.

 This condition is life-threatening and requires surgery immediately.
 There is no other successful treatment plan.